kalyanamp/notes/linux-init.md

 * Upstart: Previous Ubuntu's init system

 As of March 2015, systemd has been adopted by major Linux distributions although it remains controversial.
-The critisism against systemd comes from the fact that it is considered overengineered.
+The criticism against systemd comes from the fact that it is considered over engineered.

 ## History